James F. Conway III

 Arthur Anton is the Chief Operating Officer of Anton’s Cleaners.
 He joined the family business after receiving a BA from Harvard University in 1981.
 In his role as COO, Arthur helps Anton’s lead the industry in customer service and quality.
 It is not uncommon to walk into a store and see Arthur with his sleeves rolled up, teaching an employee how to properly press a garment.

 Arthur is deeply engaged with the communities Anton’s serves, both through his frequent store visits and his involvement with Caring Partners, Inc. and its two seasonal programs: Belle of the Ball and Coats for Kids.
-Arthur has taken the lead in ensuring these programs reach their full potential by personally inspecting each prom dress and organizing the delivery of nearly 60,000 coats on a yearly basis to local distributors.
+Arthur has taken the lead in ensuring these programs reach their full potential by personally inspecting each prom dress and organizing the delivery of nearly 50,000 coats on a yearly basis to local distributors.
+In 2017, Coats for Kids achieved a major milestone, collecting its 1 Millionth coat since the drives inception.

 Additionally, he currently serves on several Boards including, Caring Partners, Inc. (2009-present), The Salvation Army’s Advisory Board of Greater Boston (2014-present), the Massachusetts Family Business Association (2010-present), and the Board of Governors at Lowell General Hospital (2010-present), just to name a few.